 Where: Falirou 10, Athina 117 42, Greece

-Situated in Athens’ colourful Koukaki neighbourhood, Mani Mani is a restaurant that is beloved by locals and tourists alike, Mani Mani brings unique flavors to the Athens restaurant scene.
+Mani Mani is undoubtedly one of the best restaurants in Athens.
+It is loved by locals and tourists alike.
+Mani Mani brings unique flavours to the Athens restaurant scene.

-As the name suggests, the eatery focuses on delicacies from the Mani region of Peloponnese, Greece.
-Enjoy wines from Laconia, cheese from Gythio, and meats from Areopolis as you take your taste buds on an adventure across the country.
+The eatery focuses on delicacies from the Mani region of Peloponnese, Greece.
+Enjoy wines from Lakonia, cheese from Gythio, and meats from Areopolis as you take your taste buds on an adventure across the country.

 Where: Pirronos 5, Athina 116 36, Greece

-Since its opening in 1996, Spondi has been an important face on the Athenian fine dining scene.
-The proud owner of two Michelin stars, Spondi regularly appears on shortlists of the best restaurants in the world.
+Spondi has been an important face on the Athenian fine dining scene since its opening in 1996.
+It regularly appears on shortlists of the best restaurants in the world.

-Spondi’s contemporary French menu presents a modern twist on classic favourites.
-Portions are hearty and generous, and the hospitality of the service staff is second to none.
-The atmosphere gives spondi a certain je ne sais quoi – the restaurant is designed from reclaimed bricks and resembles a vaulted wine cellar.
 There is an extensive selection of Greek, French, and Italian wines on the menu.
-A resident Sommelier can help you decide upon the perfect pairing for your dish.
+A resident Sommelier can help you decide upon the perfect wine choice for your dish.

 Where: Chatzigianni Mexi 2, Athina 115 28